Jahia/WURFLProvider/README.md

 http://wurfl.sourceforge.net

+and save into the src/main/webapp/WEB-INF directory (by creating it as it doesn't exist by default).

 Unfortunately we cannot distribute this file in the module since the license for the database ZIP file is restrictive so this is why this step is needed.